 Loggerhead Marinelife Center (LMC) has protected endangered sea turtles and the ecosystems they depend on for more than 40 years.
 Annually, the Center works to protect and monitor nesting and hatching sea turtles, rehabilitate sea turtles, conduct pollution prevention and marine debris removal initiatives, and provide free education programming to all.
 Because LMC is a free admission facility, the Center heavily depends on donations to fuel its conservation efforts.
 In a normal year, the Center welcomes more than 350,000 guests, including more than 70,000 students on school field trips, to its campus for free.

-Since 2018, DipJar has been an integral part of the Center’s fundraising efforts, generating nearly $400,000 dollars through more than 26,000 “dips.”
+Since 2018, DipJar has been an integral part of the Center’s fundraising efforts, generating over $400,000 dollars through more than 26,000 “dips.”
 These funds help provide critical care and treatment for the Center’s sea turtle patients, as well as fund the conservation efforts of LMC’s four core pillars of conservation.

 As it pursues its mission to promote conservation of ocean ecosystems with a special focus on threatened and endangered sea turtles, the Center focuses on rehabilitation, research, education and conservation.
 All four core pillars work together to inform policies, initiatives, and programming to help improve the health of sea turtles and the ocean.